3scale/porta/portafly/doc/ux_specs/global_components/alerts.md

 ### Success alerts (bulk actions, delete object...)
 * Success messages are displayed in **toast alerts**
-* Success messages are not persistent, will be dismissed after 8 seconds and always displays a dismiss button (`fa-times` icon)
+* Success messages are not persistent, will be dismissed after 8 seconds and always display a dismiss button (`fa-times` icon)
 * Success alerts variant is `success`